KarstenBuckstegge/xiphe.github.io/_posts/2020-09-28-component-design-testing.md

 This might surface things like:

-"We want all intractable elements to have a `border-radius` of `5px`"
+"We want all interactable elements to have a `border-radius` of `5px`"
 "The main solid interaction element should use our brand-color as background"

 Which can be translated to: